stevenrskelton/stevenrskelton.github.io/_posts/2022-04-20-downloading-from-github-packages-using-http-and-maven.md

 Another use is in version monitoring and publication.
 For Continuous Delivery pipelines that stop short of deployment upgrading, there can be a need for version publication and monitoring.
 Applications or tools can directly use Github Packages metadata to monitor release versions to provide update notification on projects that are not managed by a formal package manager.

 These are two practical uses of directly accessing Github Package files outside of a Github Action.
-Both will not accure significant use of external bandwidth and provide benefits in custom CI/CD pipelines.
+Neither will incure significant use of external bandwidth, and both can provide flexibility in custom CI/CD pipelines.